 Earlier, we spoke about the importance of high-quality content for your onsite optimization.
 If you’re looking for a way to beef up both your ability to rank and show customers you’re a trustworthy resource, you should consider allowing customers to leave product reviews.

 Some business owners think that if they let customers leave reviews of their products, they’ll lose control over their brand perception.
 Actually, the opposite is true.
 If none of your products have user-generated reviews, customers will be less likely to trust the quality of your product and of your business as a whole.
 But if visitors can instantly find out more about your products without having to purchase firsthand, they’re probably going to be more likely to do business with you — even if some of the product reviews aren’t overwhelmingly positive.

-Having product reviews can support your site optimization efforts because Google’s bots specifically crawl those reviews.
+Having product reviews can support your eCommerce SEO efforts because Google’s bots specifically crawl those reviews.
 And because it’s all generated by users, you don’t have to pay for frequent content creation here!
 While you will need to monitor these review sections to ensure there’s no spam or totally irrelevant content, you shouldn’t maintain the ability to delete reviews you don’t like.
 Instead, take the opportunity to engage with these customers and show how dedicated you are to making their experience a positive one.

 Now that mobile internet traffic has risen to new heights, it’s vital for e-commerce businesses to prioritize responsive design that keeps mobile users in mind (without alienating desktop consumers).
 Not only does your website need to be aesthetically pleasing, but it also needs to function in a way that’s user-friendly.
 If your site frustrates customers, you’re going to have a hard time converting leads.